 One of the issues that I’ve had with the cutter head adjustment is a spacer/bolt that seems to break regularly, it is a known problem.

 As the video shows, I have actually had my bolts changed around as the threads were getting a bit worn, to my mind the new way is much better.

 The Electric Clutch

-Both the predator 38 and 28 have an electric clutch to engage the cutter head, I always engage the cutter head on tick over as I don’t like to see the cutter head snatching in as I feel this shortens the life of the electric clutch.
+Both the predator 28 stump grinder and 38 have an electric clutch to engage the cutter head, I always engage the cutter head on tick over as I don’t like to see the cutter head snatching in as I feel this shortens the life of the electric clutch.
 However, unfortunately on the petrol machine, you have to have a few revs to engage the clutch, otherwise, the machine will simply stall.
 I am told that with the new petrol model with the Kohler EFI engine you can engage the electric clutch on tick over which is great news.

 I have had no issues with the electric clutch so far.

 Predator 28 Stump Grinder Engine Drive Belts